SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq_D-9648.md

 ## About

-The driver for the Miteq D-9648 allows for the monitoring and configuration of the **Frequency, Attenuation, Channels and Alarms.**
+The connector for the Miteq D-9648 allows for the monitoring and configuration of the **Frequency, Attenuation, Channels and Alarms.**

 ## Installation and configuration

-### CreationThis driver uses a Serial connection and needs the following user information:
+### CreationThis connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION: